Deco&Design

 Interior design aspects to give up in 2019

-As early as the second half of last year, magazines and blogs, through the voices of esteemed designers from the US, UK, Europe and Australia, began to present the trends for the coming year.
+As early as the second half of last year, specialized magazines and blogs, in the voice of well-known designers from the US, UK, Europe or Australia, started to present the trends for the coming year.
 In general, they express their views on "what will be worn", but also what they'd like to stop seeing in interior design in 2019.
-With quite a few recommendations under the heading "so, don't" I tried to find the common denominator.
-The recommendations below resulted, with the vast majority of those telling us how we should decorate in 2019 agreeing that these trends should go.
+Being quite a lot of recommendations under the "so, so not" column I tried to find the common denominator.
+The recommendations below resulted, with most of those who tell us how we should decorate in 2019 agreeing that these trends should be gone.

-No greys, monochromatic decor or predominantly white interior design in 2019
+No grays, monochromatic decor or predominantly white in interior design in 2019

-Grey, so used in years past, has become saturated and out of favour.
-The recommendation is a return to warm tones of brown.
-We are urged to abandon neutral colours and move towards those with more personality.
+Gray, so much used in years gone by, has reached saturation and out of favor.
+The recommendation is a return to warm brown tones.
+We are urged to abandon neutral colors and move towards those with more personality.

-Even monochromatic decoration is no longer on the designers' radar.
-We should avoid 'tone-on-tone' combinations, with walls, sofas and curtains in shades of the same colour.
-Let's choose more colour that brings a better tone and a desire for adventure.
+Monochromatic decorating is no longer on the designers' radar either.
+We should avoid "ton sur ton" combinations, with walls, sofas and curtains in shades of the same color.
+Let's choose more color that brings a better tone and a desire for adventure.

 Industrial and rustic industrial design is in free fall

-Designers are tired of exposed pipes, factory decor and aggressively exposed beams.
-Industrial design, which has been in the spotlight in recent years, had its last moments of glory in 2018.
-No more wooden poles and old pipes, factory trolley-like tables or lamps made of thick beams and chains.
-In 2019 we're being urged towards warmer tones, towards styles that allow for the most personal expression.
+Designers have had enough of exposed pipes, factory decor and aggressively exposed beams.
+Industrial design, which has been the center of attention in recent years, had its last moments of glory in 2018.
+No more wooden poles and old pipes, coffee tables resembling factory trolleys or lamps made of beams and thick chains.
+In 2019, we're being urged towards warmer tones and styles that allow for the most personal expression.

 interior design in 2019